mzipay/FLACManager/doc/source/index.rst

    In light of this, FLAC Manager has some limitations:

    1. FLAC Manager is a Mac OS X-**only** application.
-It will not run on Windows or Linux, and *may* not run on versions of Mac OS X earlier or later than 10.6.8 (my current version).
-I do not, nor do I plan to, test on other OSes or other versions of Mac OS X.
+It will not run on Windows or Linux, and *may* not run on versions of Mac OS X earlier than 10.6.8.
    2. The UI is not "polished."
 There are some quirks, and the UI is anything but attractive.
 Function outweighs form for FLAC Manager, and that isn't going to change; as long as the application allows me to rip and tag